moka-guys/GeL_Reports/README.md

 * Enters a charge into Geneworks
 * Pre-populates an Outlook email with report attached ready to be checked and sent to clinician.

+Note the final email step can be run on it's own using the `generate_email.py` script.
+(This is useful for when cover report generation and email sending need to happen at different times.)

 ## Usage

 Requirements: